UBC-MDS/522_group_36/README.md

    quarto render report/yellow_taxi_analysis.qmd --to html quarto render report/yellow_taxi_analysis.qmd --to pdf
    ```
 ### Clean up

-1. To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`
+To shut down the container and clean up the resources, type `Cntrl` + `C` in the
+terminal where you launched the container, and then type `docker compose rm`

+## Option 2: Without using Docker

+1. To replicate the analysis, clone this GitHub repository, install the
+dependencies listed below, and run the following command at the command line/terminal
+from the root directory of this project:

+    ```
+    make all
+    ```

+2. To reset the repo to a clean state, with no intermediate or results
+files, run the following command at the command line/terminal from the
+root directory of this project:

+    ```
+    make clean
+    ```

 ## Developer notes